Anmol-Kashyap/Amazon/README.md

 # Amazon
-This is a repository for Amazon clone
+This is my Amazon Clone repository

+Technologis used:
+1. HTML
+2. CSS
+3. Javascript